Amorymeltzer/mls/notes.md

 - How do I calculate wOBA scale?
 Scaled to OBP but what does that mean?
 - Could show team average, at least for calculated stats
 - Individual stats with predictions, goal AVG?
 Would need player pages...
-- Player page could show graph with total/cumulative stats, list results per season
+- Can I pull this info from masterData?
+Maybe.
+- Show lifetime graph and list per-season stat lines?
 - Or good place to show some sort of scatter graph?
 I'm sure some saber site has a good example
 - Or perhaps one of those radial diagrams?
 With various stats?
 Relates to PCA...
 #### JS